h1demasa/gem5-website/_pages/governance.md

 Additionally, the gem5 community is committed to openness, transparency, and inclusiveness.
 Participants in the gem5 community of all backgrounds should feel welcome and encouraged to contribute.

-# gem5 GitHub issue tracker
 ---
+## gem5 GitHub issue tracker

 The [gem5 GitHub issue tracker](https://github.com/gem5/gem5/issues) lists known bugs, feature and improvement suggestions.
 Those wishing to work on gem5 may browse issues and request assignment to the tasks they believe they can undertake.
 Users of all types are encouraged to open their own bug reports or put forward improvement suggestions.
 While contributions to gem5 may be made without first being logged in our GitHub issue tracker, that remains the project’s primary method of prioritizing and managing work items for upcoming releases.

-# Roles And Responsibilities
 ---
-## Users<span class="anchor" data-clipboard-text="http://www.gem5.org/contributing/governance/#users"></span>
+## Roles And Responsibilities

+### Users

 Users are community members who have a need for the project.
 They are the most important members of the community and without them the project would have no purpose.
 Anyone can be a user; there are no special requirements.
 There are currently three main categories of gem5 users: academic researchers, industry researchers, and students.
 Individuals may transition between categories, e.g., when a graduate student takes an industry internship, then returns to school; or when a student graduates and takes a job in industry.
 These three users are described below.

-### Academic Researchers
+#### - Academic Researchers

-This type of user primarily encompasses individuals that use gem5 in academic research.
+This type of user primarily includes individuals who use gem5 for academic research.
 Examples include, but are not limited to, graduate students, research scientists, and post-graduates.
 This user often uses gem5 as a tool to discover and invent new computer architecture mechanisms.
-Academic Researchers often are first exposed to gem5 as Students (see below) and transition from Students to Academic Researchers over time.
+Academic Researchers often are first exposed to gem5 as [Students](#--students) and transition from Students to Academic Researchers over time.

 Because of these users’ goals, they primarily add new features to gem5.
 It is important to the gem5 community to encourage these users to contribute their work to the mainline gem5 repository.
-By encouraging these users to commit their research contributions, gem5 will make it much easier for other researchers to compare and contrast with other architectural techniques (see Philosophy section).
+By encouraging these users to commit their research contributions, gem5 will make it much easier for other researchers to compare and contrast with other architectural techniques (see [Philosophy](#philosophy) section).

-### Industry Researchers
+#### - Industry Researchers

-This type of user primarily encompasses individuals working for companies that use gem5\.
+This type of user primarily includes individuals working for companies that use gem5\.
 These users are distinguished from academic researchers in two ways.
 First, industry researchers are often part of a larger team, rather than working individually on gem5\.
 Second, industry researchers often want to incorporate proprietary information into private branches of gem5\.
 Therefore, industry researchers tend to have rather sophisticated software infrastructures built around gem5\.
 For these users, the stability of gem5 features and baseline source code is important.
 Another key consideration is the fidelity of the models, and their ability to accurately reflect realistic implementations.
 To enable industry participation, it is critical to maintain licensing terms that do not restrict or burden the use of gem5 in conjunction with proprietary IP.

-### Students
+#### - Students

-This type of user primarily encompasses individuals that are using gem5 in a classroom setting.
+This type of user primarily includes individuals that are using gem5 in a classroom setting.
 These users typically have some foundation in computer architecture, but they have little or no background using simulation tools.
 Additionally, these users may not use gem5 for an extended period of time, after finishing their short-term goals (e.g., a semester-long class).

 The project asks its users to participate in the project and community as much as possible.
 User contributions enable the project team to ensure that they are satisfying the needs of those users.
 Common user contributions include (but are not limited to):